-From here on, you will be dealing directly with your Trustee.
-Your trustee will now be dealing with your creditors (with regards to your unsecured debt).
+Once you file Bankruptcy, you will only be dealing directly with your Licensed Insolvency Trustee.
+Your trustee will now be dealing with your creditors on your behalf.

-Essentially you no longer deal directly with your unsecured creditors, this is handled by your trustee.
-Next if there are any wage garnishments against you, this will stop, and thirdly, if there are any lawsuits from your unsecured creditors, these will also stop.
+If there are any wage garnishments against you, this will stop, and if there are any lawsuits from your unsecured creditors, these will also stop.

-After becoming bankrupt, the next part of the process is your trustee selling your assets.
+After becoming bankrupt, the next part of the process is your Licensed Insolvency Trustee will start selling your assets.
 Note that there are some assets that are not included in the sale, some assets that you are able to keep.
 See here for more info on this.

-It is extremely important to notify to your trustee about all your assets, and to also let them know about any of your properties that were transferred and/or sold over the past few years.
+It is extremely important to notify your trustee about all your assets and to also let them know about any of your properties that were transferred and/or sold over the past few years.

-What happens next is that your trustee will then hold the money that was gained from the sale of those assets, for distribution amongst your unsecured creditors.
+What happens next is that your Licensed Insolvency Trustee will then hold the money that was gained from the sale of those assets, for distribution amongst your unsecured creditors.

 When you declare bankruptcy, your trustee will handle the job of letting your unsecured creditors know about your recent bankruptcy.
 So you will no longer need to deal with them directly.